Captain Marshall Field Expeditions: Captain Marshall Field Brazilian Expedition

-Archaeological explorations were conducted in Peru and British Honduras.
-These focussed on ancient pottery from Trujillo, textiles of the early Nazca period and an osteological study of Nasca trophy heads collected by A.L.
-Kroeber.

 The Marshall Field North Arabian Desert Expeditions

 The Marshall Field North Arabian Desert Expeditions of 1927-1928 secured twelve specimens of lizards and snakes in Transjordania and Iraq.
 This material, which proves to be an accession of unusual interest, was collected in 1928 by Mr. Henry Field, Assistant Curator of Physical Anthropology in Field Museum of Natural History.

 The Marshall Field Botanical Expedition to the Amazon

 The Peruvian division of this expedition, led by Field Museum staff member Llewelyn Williams, returned in May 1930 with 8,000 botanical specimens.
 The Brazilian division, led by Field Museum Acting Curator D. B. E. Dahlgren, returned several months earlier.